Carri Keller Mikkelsen

 Jeremy and I make a good team and try to live in “oneness” with one another.
 God answered my prayer when Jeremy told me one day he would like to take time off from university to go to bible school.
 We graduated from the same school and were able to start our marriage together in oneness in theology, which shapes all of our marital and parental decisions.
 God blessed me, blessed us!

-We became missionaries together, God sent us home, and now Jeremy is a pastor at Northwest Hills and I am leading Bible studies.
+We became missionaries together, God sent us home, and now Jeremy is a pastor at Lacey Bible Church and I am leading Bible studies.
 I am still learning what it means to be a pastor’s wife.
 We have three wonderful kids who believe in Jesus as their Savior.
 We are teaching them and they are teaching us.
 We teach each other how to continue to walk in the Spirit and prefer one another as Jesus preferred us.
 He is our perfect example.
 Our family mission is to be an aroma of life to those who are seeking truth and wisdom.